J0ssue/Memory-Card-Game/README.md

 When the message appears the player can click on a button to play again or an x button to close message.

 Here is a link to a live version of the [Game](https://j0ssue.github.io/Memory-Card-Game/).

+* To open the game locally open the index.html file, right click on it, load it to your browser, and enjoy the game!